-In 1970 and 1971, Horne’s son, father and brother all died.
-Though she toured with Tony Bennett in 1973 and 1974 and made some television appearances, she spent several years mourning and was less visible.
+In 1970 and 1971, Horne’s son, father and brother died.
+Though she toured with Tony Bennett in 1973 and 1974 and made some television appearances, she spent several years in deep mourning and was less visible.

 After having been a featured player in the 1969 screen western Death of a Gunfighter, Horne made her final film appearance in the 1978 movie The Wiz.
-Directed by Horne's then son-in-law, Sidney Lumet, the film was a version of The Wizard of Oz that featured an entirely African-American cast including Michael Jackson and Diana Ross, and Horne played Glinda the Good Witch, singing the inspiring "Believe in Yourself" at film's end.
+Directed by Horne's then son-in-law, Sidney Lumet, the film was a version of The Wizard of Oz that featured an entirely African-American cast, including Michael Jackson and Diana Ross.
+Horne played Glinda the Good Witch, singing the inspiring "Believe in Yourself" at film's end.

-In 1981 she made a triumphant return to Broadway with her one-woman show Lena Horne: The Lady and Her Music.
-The show ran on Broadway for 14 months, then toured in the United States and abroad, and won a Drama Desk Award and a Tony Award, as well as two Grammy Awards for its soundtrack.
+In 1981, the singer/actress made a triumphant return to Broadway with her one-woman show Lena Horne: The Lady and Her Music.
+The acclaimed, emotionally searing production ran on Broadway for 14 months, then toured in the United States and abroad.
+The show won a Drama Desk Award and a special Tony, as well as two Grammys for its soundtrack.

 In 1994 Horne gave one of her last concerts, at New York’s Supper Club.
 The performance was recorded and was released in 1995 as An Evening With Lena Horne: Live at the Supper Club, which won a Grammy for Best Jazz Vocal Album.
 Though she contributed occasional recordings after this, she largely retreated from public life.